Freud's psychoanalytic theories: Superego

-The superego, which develops around age four or five, incorporates the morals of society.
-Freud believed that the superego is what allows the mind to control its impulses that are looked down upon morally.
-The superego can be considered to be the conscience of the mind because it has the ability to distinguish between reality as well as what is right or wrong.
-Without the superego, Freud believed people would act out with aggression and other immoral behaviors because the mind would have no way of understanding the difference between right and wrong.
-The superego is considered to be the "consciousness" of a person's personality and can override the drives from the id.
-Freud separates the superego into two separate categories; the ideal self and the conscience.
+The Superego, which develops around age four or five, incorporates the morals of society.
+Freud believed that the Superego is what allows the mind to control its impulses that are looked down upon morally.
+The Superego can be considered to be the conscience of the mind because it has the ability to distinguish between reality as well as what is right or wrong.
+Without the Superego, Freud believed people would act out with aggression and other immoral behaviors because the mind would have no way of understanding the difference between right and wrong.
+The Superego is considered to be the "consciousness" of a person's personality and can override the drives from the Id.
+Freud separates the Superego into two separate categories; the ideal self and the conscience.
 The conscience contains ideals and morals that exist within a society that prevent people from acting out based on their internal desires.
 The ideal self contains images of how people ought to behave according to society's ideals.

 The unconscious

-Freud believed that the answers to what controlled daily actions resided in the unconscious mind despite alternative views that all our behaviors were conscious.
+Freud believed that the answers to what controlled daily actions resided in the unconscious mind, despite alternative views that all our behaviors were conscious.
 He felt that religion is an illusion based on human values that are created by the mind to overcome inner psychological conflict.
 He believed that notions of the unconsciousness and gaps in the consciousness can be explained by acts of which the consciousness affords no evidence.
-The unconscious mind positions itself in every aspect of life whether one is dormant or awake.
+The unconscious mind positions itself in every aspect of life, whether one is dormant or awake.
 Though one may be unaware of the impact of the unconscious mind, it influences the actions we engage in.
 Human behavior may be understood by searching for an analysis of mental processes.
 This explanation gives significance to verbal slips and dreams.
 They are caused by hidden reasons in the mind displayed in concealed forms.
 Verbal slips of the unconscious mind are referred to as a Freudian slip.
 This is a term to explain a spoken mistake derived from the unconscious mind.
 Traumatizing information on thoughts and beliefs is blocked from the conscious mind.
 Slips expose our true thoughts stored in the unconscious.

 Sexual instincts or drives have deeply hidden roots in the unconscious mind.
 Instincts act by giving vitality and enthusiasm to the mind through meaning and purpose.
-The ranges of instincts are in great numbers.
+The range of instincts is in great numbers.
 Freud expressed them in two categories.
-One is Eros the self-preserving life instinct containing all erotic pleasures.
-While Eros is used for basic survival, the living instinct alone cannot explain all behavior according to Freud.
+One is Eros, the self-preserving life instinct containing all erotic pleasures.
+While Eros is used for basic survival, the living instinct alone cannot explain all behavior, according to Freud.
 In contrast, Thanatos is the death instinct.
 It is full of self-destruction of sexual energy and our unconscious desire to die.
 The main part of human behavior and actions is tied back to sexual drives.
 Since birth, the existence of sexual drives can be recognized as one of the most important incentives of life.